cyrraz/plothist/docs/advanced/model_examples.rst

 Functions
 ---------

-Here is an example with a model above made of functions:
+Here is an example with a model made of functions:

 .. code-block:: python